Cannabis Made Clear

 CBN and sleep

-Cannabis and sleep disorders
+Cannabis for insomnia and other sleep disorders

+Based on currently available information, it’s hard to tell whether or how much cannabis can help people with sleep disorders such as insomnia.
 A 2021 study showed a combination THC, CBN and CBD extract taken every night for two weeks improved symptoms and sleep quality for those with chronic insomnia disorder (characterized by having difficulty falling or staying asleep at least three nights a week for at least three months).
 However, long-term use of cannabis may negatively influence sleep.

 What we do know is that cannabis seems to help those living with insomnia or poor sleep quality in addition to other conditions.
 For instance, both THC and CBD tend to produce better sleep outcomes in people who have fibromyalgia and multiple sclerosis.
 It’s unclear whether this is because the cannabinoids act directly on the mechanisms of sleep or because they help minimize pain and anxiety that may otherwise disrupt it.

-What’s the verdict on cannabis and sleep?
+What’s the verdict on using cannabis as a sleep aid?

 - Dose matters.
 Lower THC doses and higher CBD doses are associated with better sleep outcomes, while higher THC and lower CBD doses are associated with worse ones.